Ahimsa, Cheltenham: History

 Byles was one of the early members of The Sydney Bushwalker's Club and was responsible for drawing the attention of the NSW Lands Department to the wilderness area around Maitland Bay on the central coast north of Sydney.
 She was appointed Trustee of Bouddi National Park and organised working bees amongst the bushwalkers to maintain the area.

 The Beecroft-Cheltenham Civic Trust was established by her as a "non-progress association" which worked for the closure of roads in the area and the planting of native trees and shrubs.
 She worked with the Bradley sisters (Joan and Eileen) to rid the bush of weeds around her property, and practiced organic gardening techniques all her life.
 She always slept outside on an open verandah, never drove a car, and walked everywhere, usually with a rucksack.

 In 1941 while on a bushwalk, where one of the members was taken ill, Byles shouldered his pack, his carriers and her own, and in consequence her feet were permanently damaged.
 From that time onwards she could manage short bushwalks only, and mountain climbing became impossible.
 Always interested in eastern religions, in particular the ideas of Gandhi, her disability gave her more time to research and write.
-In the late 1940s she took up medication and later traveled to India and Burma to undergo instruction.
+In the late 1940s she took up meditation and later traveled to India and Burma to undergo instruction.
 In the 1950s Byles built a hut in her garden called the Hut of Happy Omen, which she made available to meditation groups.
 By this time she had adopted the most ascetic form of South East Asian Buddhism.

 The name Ahimsa is derived from Gandhi's teachings and means peace or non-violence.

 One night in 1966, while sleeping on her open verandah Byles was physically assaulted and sustained serious injuries including a fractured skull.
 She declined to charge her assailant.
 After a period of convalescence she returned to live alone on the estate still sleeping out in the open air.
 Miss Byles gave up her legal practice in 1970, four years after the attack.

 In 1970 Miss Byles gave the property to the National Trust of Australia, remaining in residence as Honorary Curator.
 Concerned that the one-bedroom house might be too small for her successor, she developed a plan for an addition comprising a one room detached pavilion.